This site contains terms and definitions from many IBM software and hardware products as well as general computing terms.

 - The arrangement of memory records.

-In mobile computing, a protocol that groups tweets with other tweets about the same topic.
+A phrase prefix that links content with other content about the same topic.
 For example, prefacing a tweet with "#Bills" groups a tweet in the Buffalo Bills subject group.
-See also social network.
+See also social network, tweet.

 A number that is generated from a string of text.
 The hash value (or simply hash), is substantially smaller than the text itself and is generated by a formula in such a way that is extremely unlikely that some other text will produce the same hash value.
 Hashes are used in security systems to ensure that transmitted messages have not been tampered with and also are used to access data records.